erezcoh4/SIDIS_at_BAND/README.md

 1. Added M_X to the uniform GEMC simulation data, in order to apply acceptance correction using MC on which the same cuts were applied as the data (p-theta acceptance matching, and M_X )
     Where M_X = || Beam + target - e - pi  || is the (e,e'\pi) reaction missing mass

-2.
+2. Added information about the pion and electron sector to tagged-SIDIS merging

+3. Updated and cleaned Python analysis scheme, mostly in *acceptance_correction_tools*

 Mar-10, 2022
 -------------
-1. Added information about the pion and electron sector to SIDIS skimming and SIDIS/band merging
+1. Added information about the pion and electron sector to SIDIS skimming

 Mar-1, 2022